 Guillermo Del Toro is no stranger to widespread acclaim, especially from his ride or die legion of fans.
 Pan’s Labyrinth, the Hellboy duology, the list of genre-bending, timeless masterworks goes on.
-Coming off his 2 Oscar wins for The Shape of Water in 2018, and moving into finally releasing his animated Pinocchio film from the pits of development hell along with an adaption of Nightmare Alley next year, this couldn’t be a more thriving time for the Mexican auteur.
+Coming off his 2 Oscar wins for The Shape of Water in 2018, and moving into finally releasing his animated Pinocchio film from the pits of development hell along with an adaption of Nightmare Alley in 2021, this couldn’t be a more thriving time for the Mexican auteur.
 Though amongst all the praise and glory, something has still felt missing these last handful of years.
 Besides his Oscar-winning film, Del Toro’s works prior to the 2010s are what generally buzz conversations of his genius.
 Those aforementioned films did, after all, skyrocket his name to fame.
 His titles from the last decade, however, are just as crucial to the Del Toro canon and emphasize his greater influence as a filmmaker.
 One, in particular, has seemingly gotten by in its young life at the hands of few.
 But now that Crimson Peak has officially turned 5, it’s time to turn that few into many.

 Del Toro’s trifecta of the 2010s (not counting his work on television) stand out vastly from one another.
 Pacific Rim, Crimson Peak, and The Shape of Water: all love letters penned from the ‘nichest’ corners of his mind.
 These 3 arguably boast more diversity in genre than Del Toro’s 5 films of the 2000s (3 comic-book adaptations and 2 Spanish-set fantasies).
 Not a criticism, as established, those films now flaunt an immovable place within the cultural zeitgeist.
 Though with a career notoriously marked by a slew of unrealized projects (more on this later), it’s not often recognized how the ideas that did make the cut still lead a crystal clear trajectory in Del Toro’s growth as a storyteller.
 In the eyes of many, Del Toro pulls ideas out of a hat and gambles on which one actually sees the light of day.
 Humorous sure, but this is far from the truth.